7 expert-approved benefits & uses of apple cider vinegar

 When thinking of vinegar, most of us are familiar with the brown malt vinegar we sprinkle on chips and white wine vinegar used in vinaigrettes, pickles, chutneys, and even cleaning.

-Most of us are familiar with the brown malt vinegar that’s sprinkled on chips and white wine vinegar that’s used in vinaigrettes, pickles and chutneys, and even, cleaning.
-But move over malt and white wine vinegar, because there’s a new vinegar on the block – apple cider vinegar.
+But move over malt and white wine vinegar because there’s a new vinegar on the block – apple cider vinegar.

-In this article, we take a closer look at this hugely popular vinegar; lifting the lid on what it is, what the ‘mother’ reference is all about and, more importantly, some of the health benefits linked to adding it to your diet.
+In this article, we take a closer look at this hugely popular vinegar; lifting the lid on what it is, what the ‘mother’ reference is all about, and, more importantly, the apple cider vinegar benefits of adding it to your diet.

 What is apple cider vinegar?

 As we’ve just mentioned, apple cider vinegar is a type of vinegar.
 It’s produced during the apple cider fermentation process.

 The process involves fermenting the sugar that’s naturally present in apples by adding yeast and/or bacteria to the cider.

 Over time, the cider turns into alcohol and then vinegar.